-The start date for the ECT's induction will be determined by the appropriate body, who will agree this date with the headteacher and the ECT in advance.
+The start date for the ECT's induction will be determined by the appropriate body following online registration by the induction tutor of the ECT.
 This start date will be the date the ECT's induction programme formally begins, which may be a different date from when the ECT's contract with the school begins.